kuritsu/pozoledf-chef-repo/roles/README.md

 Note that you can check the automated sync log at `/var/log/chef-repo-sync.log`.

+**Important:** Chef Automate will be running at `https://chef-server.com` and Habitat Builder at `https://chef-server.com/bldr` (replace `chef-server.com` with the `CHEF_SERVER_FQDN` value you used on the installer configuration).
+By default it gets configured with a *self signed certificate*, meaning that you probably need to ignore the browser's errors.
+You can update that certificate later to one emitted by a trusted CA.

 ### Important configuration files generated

 After the Chef Infra Server/Automate is installed, you will find the following **important configuration files** inside the `/opt/chef-server-install` directory: